Elvis Presley: Steve Allen Show and first Sullivan appearance

-The next day, Presley recorded "Hound Dog", along with "Any Way You Want Me" and "Don't Be Cruel".
+The next day, Presley recorded "Hound Dog", "Any Way You Want Me" and "Don't Be Cruel".
 The Jordanaires sang harmony, as they had on The Steve Allen Show; they would work with Presley through the 1960s.
 A few days later, Presley made an outdoor concert appearance in Memphis, at which he announced, "You know, those people in New York are not gonna change me none.
 I'm gonna show you what the real Elvis is like tonight."
 In August, a judge in Jacksonville, Florida, ordered Presley to tame his act.
 Throughout the following performance, he largely kept still, except for wiggling his little finger suggestively in mockery of the order.
-The single pairing "Don't Be Cruel" with "Hound Dog" ruled the top of the charts for 11 weeks—a mark that would not be surpassed for 36 years.
-Recording sessions for Presley's second album took place in Hollywood during the first week of September.
+The single pairing "Don't Be Cruel" with "Hound Dog" ruled the top of the charts for eleven weeks—a mark that would not be surpassed for 36 years.
+Recording sessions for Presley's second album took place in Hollywood in early September.
 Leiber and Stoller, the writers of "Hound Dog", contributed "Love Me".

-Allen's show with Presley had, for the first time, beaten CBS's Ed Sullivan Show in the ratings.
-Sullivan, despite his June pronouncement, booked Presley for three appearances for an unprecedented $50,000.
+Allen's show with Presley had, for the first time, beaten The Ed Sullivan Show in the ratings.
+Sullivan booked Presley for three appearances for an unprecedented $50,000.
 The first, on September 9, 1956, was seen by approximately 60 million viewers—a record 82.6 percent of the television audience.
 Actor Charles Laughton hosted the show, filling in while Sullivan was recovering from a car accident.
-Presley appeared in two segments that night from CBS Television City in Los Angeles.
-According to Elvis legend, Presley was shot only from the waist up.
-Watching clips of the Allen and Berle shows with his producer, Sullivan had opined that Presley "got some kind of device hanging down below the crotch of his pants—so when he moves his legs back and forth you can see the outline of his cock. ...
+According to legend, Presley was shot only from the waist up.
+Watching clips of the Allen and Berle shows, Sullivan had opined that Presley "got some kind of device hanging down below the crotch of his pants—so when he moves his legs back and forth you can see the outline of his cock. ...
 I think it's a Coke bottle. ...
 We just can't have this on a Sunday night.
 This is a family show!"
 Sullivan publicly told TV Guide, "As for his gyrations, the whole thing can be controlled with camera shots."
-In fact, Presley was shown head-to-toe in the first and second shows.
-Though the camerawork was relatively discreet during his debut, with leg-concealing closeups when he danced, the studio audience reacted in customary style: screaming.
+In fact, Presley was shown head-to-toe.
+Though the camerawork was relatively discreet during his debut, with leg-concealing closeups when he danced, the studio audience reacted with screams.
 Presley's performance of his forthcoming single, the ballad "Love Me Tender", prompted a record-shattering million advance orders.
-More than any other single event, it was this first appearance on The Ed Sullivan Show that made Presley a national celebrity of barely precedented proportions.
+More than any other single event, it was this first appearance on The Ed Sullivan Show that made Presley a national celebrity.